Loss Disallowance

 - Loss disallowance occurs when a loss is realized but cannot be immediately deducted for tax purposes.

-- The primary cause is the wash-sale rule, involving repurchasing substantially identical securities within 30 days.
+- The primary cause of loss disallowance is the wash-sale rule, which involves repurchasing substantially identical securities within a 61-day window.

-- Disallowed losses are not lost forever; they are added to the cost basis of the replacement security.
+- Disallowed losses are not permanently lost; instead, they are added to the cost basis of the replacement security.

-- This adjustment defers the tax benefit until the replacement position is sold.
+- This adjustment effectively defers the tax benefit until the replacement position is sold in a qualifying transaction.

 How Loss Disallowance Works